-All of our pets need regular wellness exams.
+All of our pets need regular or annual wellness exams.
 Whether you are welcoming a new pet to your home or helping your senior pet enjoy their older years, wellness visits provide a perfect chance for us to conduct a thorough medical exam and develop a health plan for your pet.
 We will be able to identify medical problems, behavioral concerns, and other issues that may affect your pet’s health and overall quality of life.

-Our wellness exams include a complete history and physical examination of your pet.
+Our pet wellness exams in Elk Rapids include a complete history and physical examination of your pet.
 Our veterinarians will discuss any routine or specific diagnostic testing that may be of benefit for your pet.
 We will also discuss medications, treatments, vaccinations, and address any other questions you may have.
 Even pets that appear healthy need to have routine wellness exams.
 This is a great time for our veterinarians to assess and discover subtle changes that may not be as noticeable at home.
 These evaluations help us to detect illness and disease early, so your pet can be treated before they may progress.
 Even in older pets, many diseases are manageable with a proper care plan between you and your veterinarian.

 This is also a great time for us to address any questions or concerns you may have about your pet.
 It is our pleasure to discuss any concerns you may have.
 At our hospitals, our goal is to help you understand your pet’s health and be an advocate in their care.
 A complete physical exam is the cornerstone of great pet care, and immunizations offer important protection against common and sometimes deadly diseases.